 Croatia’s coast and islands, from Istria and Kvarner in the north through to Dalmatia in the south are governed by a Mediterranean climate, although it is usually several degrees cooler in the northern Adriatic than in the south.
 In the summer, the mean temperature is between 24°C and 26°C along the coast.

-- Local English-speaking cycling guide
+- Local English-speaking cycling guide on all rides

 - Single cabin supplement (subject to availability)